 What is the smallest number of tiles needed to tile this patio?
 Can you investigate patios of different sizes?

-How many ways can you find of tiling the square patio, using square
+How many ways can you find of tiling the square patio, using square tiles of different sizes?

 A group of children are discussing the height of a tall tree.
 How would you go about finding out its height?

 Cut differently-sized square corners from a square piece of paper to make boxes without lids.
 Do they all have the same volume?

 An activity making various patterns with 2 x 1 rectangular tiles.